Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Waste management

 With over 10,000 NSCC students entering industry every year, demonstrating good waste management practices to the workforce of tomorrow provides endless benefits for our province.
-At NSCC, we aim to manage our waste well -- through reduction and waste diversion.
+We aim to manage our waste well -- through waste reduction and diversion.

 Our waste management goals: